 A child looks to his parents or caregivers for total support—from birth to adulthood.
-But what happens to a child when the parents are addicted to drugs or alcohol?
+But what happens to a child when his parents are addicted to drugs or alcohol?

 It’s estimated that 25 percent of youth under age 18 are exposed to family alcohol abuse or dependence.
 Research shows that children in this environment are more likely to develop depression or anxiety in adolescence and use alcohol or other drugs early on.
 Having a parent who is addicted to drugs or alcohol can lead to lifelong problems if the child or teen doesn’t get help and support.